 New lawyers applying for or being exempt from insurance

-If you are going to practise after your call to the bar, please complete a New Applicant Application form.
+If you are not in private practice and meet certain criteria, you are likely exempt from the mandatory insurance requirement .
 If you will not be practising immediately after your call, you must complete an Application for Exemption.
 Please note that you must wait until you receive your LSO number before you can submit your application for insurance or application for exemption form.

-I was called to the bar earlier this year, and worked at a LAW FIRM for a few months.
+I was called to the bar and worked at a law firm for a few months.
 Can I claim exemption now that I am no longer working?

-In this example, premiums would be owed by you for a period of time after the you left the LAW FIRM to fulfil the 30-day requirement.
+If you worked at the firm less than 30 days, premiums are owed by you for a period of time after the you left the law firm to fulfil the 30-day requirement.
 You may then be eligible to apply for exemption.

-I am a new call and I have been offered a position to work as a law clerk at a LAW FIRM.
-Do I need to purchase the practice coverage under the primary LSO program?
+I am a new call and I have been offered a position to work as a law clerk at a firm.
+Do I need to purchase the practice coverage?

 To maintain this exemption status, you must ensure that:

-- your name not appear on firm letterhead as a LAWYER;
+- your name does not appear on firm letterhead as a lawyer;